Is the Bible App Catholic? Scripture, Translations & Religious Traditions Explained

 Can Catholics use the Bible App?

-Does the Bible App include the Jewish scriptures?
+Does the Bible App include Jewish texts like the Talmud?

 0 Community answers